How to Record & Transcribe a Lecture

 How to transcribe lectures

-Once you've recorded your lecture, it's time to get your revision notes sorted.
-There are two ways to do this: you can do it yourself, or use a transcription tool like Transcribe.
+Once you've recorded your lecture, it's time to sort out your revision notes.
+There are two ways to do this: you can transcribe the lecture yourself, or use a transcription tool like Transcribe.

 • Do it yourself

-Manually taking notes is the cheapest option, however that would involve watching the entire lecture back.
-With some stopping and starting along the way, an hour-long lecture could easily take up a couple of hours of your precious time!
+Manually taking notes is the cheapest option, but it does involve watching the entire lecture again.
+With frequent stopping and starting, an hour-long lecture could easily take up a couple of hours of your valuable time!
+This method can be very time-consuming and mentally exhausting, so it's not the best choice for efficient studying.

 This is by far the easiest way to get lecture notes.
-Upload your recording to Transcribe and you'll get a detailed transcription in a matter of minutes.
-Once you've got that, you can:
+Simply upload your recording to Transcribe and you'll receive a detailed transcription in just a few minutes.
+Once you have the transcription, you can:

 • Export it in your preferred format (including DOCX and PDF)